2023 Best Value Allied Health Professions Basic Certificate Schools in Kansas

 Full Allied Health Professions at Johnson County Community College Report

-In-state tuition fees for undergraduate students at Kansas City Kansas Community College are $3,164 per year.
+The average tuition and fees for an in-state undergraduate at Kansas City Kansas Community College are $3,164 a year.

-Out of the 5 schools in Kansas that were part of this year’s ranking, Washburn Institute of Technology landed the # 3 spot on the list.
-Located in the medium-sized city of Topeka, Washburn Tech is a public school with a small student population.
+Out of the 5 schools in Kansas that were part of this year’s ranking, Washburn University landed the # 4 spot on the list.
+Located in the city of Topeka, Washburn University is a public college with a moderately-sized student population.

 Washburn University undergraduate students pay an average of $9,126 in in-state tuition and fees each year.